 The aptly named portative organ – much played from the twelfth through the sixteenh centuries – rested comfortably on the player's lap, while being pumped with the left hand and played by the right.
 Slung from the neck by a strap, it could even be played in transit, like the bagpipes.

 In Atlantic City's Boardwalk Hall Auditorium, by contrast, there is the largest organ ever built.
 A deaf and vibration-insensitive tenant could live inside it, walking the length of several city blocks each day without retracing a single step.
 Equipped with two giant consoles, one with seven manuals, the other with five, it has 1,225 'speaking' stops and 33,000 pipes.
 The wiring on the instrument, if stretched out, would encircle the Earth twice over.

 Between these extremes, the variation is enormous.
 Such extravagances were not just typically vulgar examples of the twentieth century.
-In the city of Winchester, England, more than 1,000 years ago an organ was raised that had 26 bellows, worked by 70 strong men 'labouring with their arms, covered with perspiration, each inciting his companions to drive the wind up with all its strength, that the full-bosomed box might speak with its 400 pipes.'
-It was played by two organists on two keyboards each with 20 'sliders' (long wooden slats with holes, corresponding to those at the foot of the pipes), and its effect was such that 'everyone stops with his hands his gaping ears, being in no wise able to draw near and bear the sound'.
+In the city of Winchester, England, more than 1,000 years ago an organ was raised that had 26 bellows, worked by 70 strong men 'laboring with their arms, covered with perspiration, each inciting his companions to drive the wind up with all its strength, that the full-bosomed box might speak with its 400 pipes.'
+It was played by two organists on two keyboards each with 20 "sliders" (long wooden slats with holes, corresponding to those at the foot of the pipes), and its effect was such that 'everyone stops with his hands his gaping ears, being in no wise able to draw near and bear the sound'.

 In 1429, more than 250 years before Bach's birth, the organ of Amiens Cathedral in France had 2,500 pipes, the lowest of which were the sequoias of their kind.